matthewsouther/osoberry/src/events.md

 ### ***Summer STEAM Camp***

 Come join Osoberry School for a fun-filled week of summer STEAM!
-This camp is intended for interested families to come try out Osoberry School to see if they would like to join our community this fall.
+We will build forts, experiment with engineering challenges, have fun with art, and play games with friends!

 Camp rhythm will look very similar to our regular program.